linux-integrity/ima-doc/ima-concepts.rst

 The file meta-data does not include the file name.
 It therefore does not protect against rename attacks (e.g., renaming mv to rm).

-Specifically, appraisal covers this list of meta-data.
+Specifically, appraisal covers this list of meta-data - extended attributes and some inode meta-data.
 The list is the same for :ref:`evm-hmac` or :ref:`evm-signature`, but a ``portable signature`` excludes the last two items, which are installation specific.

   * ``security.ima``
   * ``security.selinux``